e-erfani/sharpen-thermodynamic-profiles/README.md

 - Python3 in Jupyter Notebook (installed by Anaconda).
 - See the beginning of each code for the required Python3 libraries.

+### The analyses are featured in:
+Erfani, E., R. Wood, P. Blossey, S. Doherty, R. Eastman, 2022: Using a phase space of environmental variables to drive an ensemble of cloud-resolving simulations of low marine clouds, American Geophysical Union (AGU) Fall Meeting, Chiacago, IL, 12-16 Dec.
+2022.

 ### Description:
 This code utilizes satellite microwave observations of liquid water path (LWP) to modify reanalysis (in particular ERA5) temperature and moisture profiles.
 This is done by sharpening the profiles near the inversion level and is necessary for nudging the Large Eddy Simulation (LES) experiments.